Walter-Feng/Hartree-Fock/README.md

 Known issues:
   1. the program will receive wrong results if it uses a large basis (e.g. cc-pVDZ), but everything seems to be fine with small bases (e.g. sto-3G and 6-31G)

-Future plan should be achieving adding comments on each line.
-Also it is planned to write a document written in Chinese (English ver. may come later?) describing the mechanisms of each step, which enables understanding of Hartree Fock from a physical/mathematical background.

 All comments on how to improve this program is much appreciated.

 Bibliography: